unicornlaunching/michael_jagdeo/README.md

 - [Diary of a Stand-up Comedian](http://michaeljagdeo.wordpress.com)
 - [Slideshare](https://www.slideshare.net/manofsteelpan)
 - What I Learned On X (Bonus: Alimony of Language)
+- Journey to the Eureka!
+Moment (Bonus: The Creative Breakthrough Canvas)

 Visit [Exponent Labs: Raising You To The Higher Power](https://github.com/unicornlaunching/michael_jagdeo)